 ISCO-88 Unit Group 3414: Travel Consultants and Organisers has been merged with Unit Group 4221: Travel Agency and Related Clerks, on the basis that the distinction between these groups was not clear.
 The resulting ISCO-08 Unit Group 4221: Travel Consultants and Clerks includes those who make travel and accommodation bookings, issue travel tickets, and/or provide advice and information on local attractions and accommodation.
 Workers who register passengers for check-in and departure at airports and other transportation facilities are also included in Unit Group 4221 as they require similar skills to travel agency clerks in issuing tickets, rearranging itineraries and so on, and are not distinguishable in practice from airline employees who sell and issue tickets.

-Tour operators, who plan, design and organize package and group tours, and make bulk travel and accommodation bookings were included in ISCO-88 Unit Group 3414.
+Tour operators, who plan, design and organize package and group tours, and make bulk travel and accommodation bookings, were included in ISCO-88 Unit Group 3414.
 They have not been included in ISCO-08 Unit Group 4221 and are explicitly listed as an occupation included in Unit Group 3339: Business Services Agents Not Elsewhere Classified.

 3.4.3 Sales workers